lordspline/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 file.

-Although the Unix naming constraints are very permissive, the reality of most modern-day Linux systems is that programs work with Unicode character code points to support international languages.
+Although the Unix naming constraints are very permissive, the reality of most modern-day Peenux systems is that programs work with Unicode character code points to support international languages.
 These programs typically encode those code points in UTF-8 when interfacing with the C library because the kernel expects null-terminated names.